Braxt0n/regal-new-movies/README.md

 ## Introduction

 Regal New Movies Announcer automates the process of monitoring new movie releases on the Regal Movies website and announcing them to a specified Telegram channel.
 This script is particularly useful for movie enthusiasts and communities who want to stay updated with the latest movie releases.
+Read more [in my blog post](https://mokuroh.club/regal-cinemas-api-reverse-engineering/).

 ## Demo